imafeature/taskr/README.md

 -------
 Yours or mine?

 It doesn’t matter!
 If you need help, feel free to message me.
 I probably won’t know the answer, but I’ll do my best to find it.
 I love collaborative learning!
 As it happens, I love instruction-based learning, too, so if you want to offer help, that’s totally great!
-I’m open to suggestions and feedback. <!--Just send your question/comment to support@imagineknowing.me.-->
+I’m open to suggestions and feedback.

 Licensing
 -------